Noel-Em/EntryEvents/README.md

 # EntryEvents

-An event-driven system in TypeScript for handling custom events and listeners, designed to simplify event handling
+> EntryEvents is an event-driven system in TypeScript for handling custom events and listeners, designed to simplify event handling.